siddarthx07/ai-job-application-helper/SETUP.md

 1. Click the puzzle piece 🧩 in Chrome toolbar
 2. Pin the "AutoFiller" extension
 3. Go to a Greenhouse job application page
-4. Click the AutoFiller icon
+4. Click the AutoFiller icon – Chrome opens our full-height side panel on the right
-5. Add your resume and generate cover letters!
+5. Keep the panel open while you browse, add your resume, and generate cover letters!

 ## ⚡ Quick Test
 1. Go to any Greenhouse job posting